reesekunz/team-builder/projectREADME.md

 ## Build out Form

 1. in created Form.js file => set up component with imports/exports and use state

 ## Steps to Complete Project

 # Initial Set Up (after fork and clone)

 1. in terminal => create-react-app team-builder

 2. in terminal => cd team-builder
    yarn start
 3. in terminal => git checkout -b reese-kunz

 4. Plan out layout/file structure.
 Add component folder to src with Form.js and TeamMember.js files (we will add these components to the app.js)

 # Setting up State

 1. import useState hook in app.js, Form.js and TeamMember.js

 2. Set up imports/exports with placeholder functions for each file (just return <div>word</div>) to make sure imports and exports are set up correctly for each file)

 # Build out form

 1. in form.js => build out component using spread operator and computer properties.
 Return the inputs you want the user to fill out in the form (name, email, role) using form, label, input elements.

-2. Add built out <Form /> component to app.js
+2. Add built out <Form /> component to app.js (form should now be displaying on app)